Roy Hodgson: Inter Milan

 Before the European Championships, Hodgson joined Italian Serie A giants Inter Milan, where he worked from 1995 to 1997.
 With significant investment, he presided over a rebuilding phase.
 Inter had finished thirteenth and sixth in the seasons before his arrival.
 After a terrible start to the season that saw the team bottom of Serie A, Hodgson was brought in and guided the club to seventh place in the 1995–96 season, qualifying for the UEFA Cup.
 In an interview with FourFourTwo magazine from May 2005, Roberto Carlos stated that he had difficulties with Hodgson throughout the 1995–96 season, and that his decision to leave Inter at the end of the season was largely due to Hodgson's refusal to field him in his preferred position, as a left-back, rather than in a more advanced position on the wing.

-The 1996–97 season saw Hodgson leave Inter after guiding them to a third-place finish.
-He was replaced by Luigi Simoni whose side finished second in the league in the 1997–98 season and won the UEFA Cup.
+The 1996–97 season Inter achieve a third-place finish in Serie A. Hodgson managed to get his Inter team, containing Javier Zanetti, Youri Djorkaeff and Paul Ince, through to the 1997 UEFA Cup Final, where they played Schalke 04.
+Given that Inter had a recent history of winning UEFA Cup finals, with victories in both 1991 and 1994, the Italian side started as favourites.
+It was the last UEFA Cup final to be played over two legs, with each club winning their home leg 1–0.
+When the German underdogs won the final in Milan on penalties, Inter fans pelted Hodgson with coins and lighters.
+The final was Hodgson's last match in charge of Inter and he subsequently left to become the manager of Blackburn Rovers.
+He was replaced by Luigi Simoni whose side finished second in the league in the 1997–98 season and reached the UEFA Cup Final again, winning 3-0 against Lazio.

 In an interview in 2009, Hodgson recalled his time at Inter: "We lacked stars, apart from Paul Ince.
 It wasn't the Inter we see today of household names.
 They weren't the best technically but physically they were like machines.
 The Premier League is like that now, but back then Italy was far ahead."

-Hodgson managed to get his Inter team, containing Javier Zanetti, Youri Djorkaeff and Ince, through to the 1997 UEFA Cup Final, where they played Schalke 04.
-Given that Inter had a recent history of winning UEFA Cup finals, with victories in both 1991 and 1994, the Italian side started as favourites.
-It was the last UEFA Cup final to be played over two legs, with each club winning their home leg 1–0.
-When the German underdogs won the final in Milan on penalties, Inter fans pelted Hodgson with coins and lighters.
-The final was his last match in charge and he subsequently left to become the manager of Blackburn Rovers.
 In the same 2009 interview, Hodgson recalled how club president Massimo Moratti tried to talk him out of leaving: "I could have stayed.
 They offered me a new contract, but I had a feeling that they wanted a change.
 So I allowed my contract at Inter to run out.
 Even after I agreed to join Blackburn, Moratti did say to me: 'I don't know why you didn't stay here, but if that's what you want to do I won't stand in your way.'"